POW NFT — Technical Details

 }

-is the hash of the previously minted token, and nonce
+Where address is your address, prev is the hash of the previously minted token, and nonce is the current nonce.

 However, this returns a value in bytes, and we need a BN to be able to compare it to our current difficulty, so you can wrap it all in a function with the current difficulty and let it tell you whether it’s a successful nonce.